 Gowri's Ph.D. dissertation focused on cross-layer optimisation of dynamic IoT applications, in which he presented self-configuring middleware solutions for increasing energy-efficiency while minimising the management complexity.
 Besides, he has also deployed testbeds to foster research in the application and network layers of the IoT stack.

-In 2017, Gowri and his team have received the second prize in LoRa Alliance Global IoT Challenge for their deployment of smart medical fridges in Kikwit, DR Congo.
-Kikwit lacks fixed line electricity.
-Medical fridges are powered by solar panels or electricity generators.
-Medical fridges were developed to continuously monitor and preserve critical medical supplies such as blood and vaccine.
-More information can be found here.Gowri Sankar Ramachandran received his Ph.D. from imec-DistriNet , KU Leuven, Belgium under the guidance of Prof. Danny Hughes.
+In 2017, Gowri and his team had received the second prize in the LoRa Alliance Global IoT Challenge for their deployment of smart medical fridges in Kikwit, DR Congo.
+Kikwit lacked fixed-line electricity.
+Medical fridges were mostly powered by solar panels or electricity generators.
+Our team had developed a smart medical fridge to continuously monitor and preserve critical medical supplies such as blood and vaccine.
+More information can be found here.Gowri Sankar Ramachandran received his Ph.D. from imec-DistriNet , KU Leuven, Belgium, under the guidance of Prof. Danny Hughes.
 He completed his M.Sc in Intelligent Embedded Systems from Malardalen University, Sweden.
 During his M.Sc, Gowri visited the Technical University of Eindhoven, The Netherlands as Erasmus scholar, where he worked under the supervision of Prof. Reinder Bril and Prof. Johan Lukkien.
 Gowri completed his B.Tech in Electronics and Communication Engineering from SASTRA University, India.